TeplayTel/sports-live-stream-platform-20522/sports_telecast_backend/README.md

 - Real-time WebSocket updates
 - Users, Profiles, Emojis, Matches, Highlights data models

+## ⚙️ Alembic and PYTHONPATH (Importing `src`)

+To run Alembic migrations, ensure the `src` package is importable.
+Always run Alembic from the backend root and set `PYTHONPATH=.` (the backend root):

+- Unix/macOS:
+  PYTHONPATH=. alembic upgrade head

+- Windows (PowerShell):
+  $env:PYTHONPATH="."; alembic upgrade head

+The Alembic `env.py` also prepends the backend root to `sys.path` automatically, so running from this directory typically just works.
+If you still see `ModuleNotFoundError: No module named 'src'`, verify you are in: sports-live-stream-platform-20522/sports_telecast_backend

-## 🧪 Alembic Version Column Width
+## 🧾 Alembic Version Column Width

 Alembic migrations may generate revision identifiers exceeding 32 characters.
-To prevent failures on applying migrations when the `alembic_version.version_num` column is limited to `VARCHAR(32)`, this repository includes machinery in alembic/env.py to widen the column to `VARCHAR(64)` automatically and temporarily patch in-memory behavior when needed.
+To prevent failures when the `alembic_version.version_num` column is `VARCHAR(32)`, Alembic env includes logic to widen to `VARCHAR(64)` automatically and applies a temporary in-memory truncation patch only when needed.

-No revision IDs are shortened; only the column width is increased to maintain compatibility and best practices.

-If you encounter errors related to `alembic_version.version_num` length, ensure you have applied migrations to head.

 ## 🏁 Quick Start